 Geotextile Used in Landfill

-Question regarding a geotextile used in landfill lining applications.
-Whichgeotextile is most commonly used in landfill applications?
+Question regarding a geotextile used in landfill lining applications: Which geotextile is most commonly used in landfill applications?

+Answer: Thank you for contacting GEI Works with your inquiry.
+I'd be happy to provide you with some more information about the type(s) of geotextiles used in landfill applications.
+Ultimately, choosing the right fabric depends on what you're trying to do.
+Some customer are trying to contain waste or allow for drainage while other customers are trying to gain the strength to make a vertical mound.
+With this in mind, both woven geotextiles and nonwoven geotextiles can be used for landfill applications.
 Because I don't know what your exact application is, I can't give you a specific fabric choice.
 We do have a chart that can help with making your geotextile materials selection based on application.
 If that tool is not helpful, you can also take a look at our geotextile functions information to gauge your needs by function.

 Geotextile Used in Landfill Options

 In addition to choosing a fabric, we also look into the thickness of the material used.
 Thicknesses tend to range in size from 20 mil to 60 mil.
-Thicker fabrics are used for areas that require a high tensile strength, puncture resistance or other high quality level of control.
+Thicker fabrics are used for areas that require a high tensile strength, puncture resistance, or other high quality level of control.